Dr Kent Kuswanto is a specialist gynaecologist practising at the Women’s Health Hub in Werribee.

 Dr Kent Kuswanto is an expert in a wide range of gynaecological surgeries, and can perform the following operations:

 - Laparoscopy: Also known as minimally invasive surgery or ‘keyhole’ surgery – is a procedure where slender tube (laparoscope) is inserted into the patient’s abdomen, usually through a small cut (5-10mm) in the belly button.

 - Hysteroscopy: Hysteroscopy is a procedure where a thin telescope (hysteroscope) is passed through the cervix and into the uterus.

 - Hysterectomy: Hysterectomy is the surgical removal of the womb (uterus).
 Most, even those for large uterus, can be performed in minimally invasive way such as laparoscopically.

 - Myomectomy: Myomectomy is the surgical removal of fibroid from the uterus.
 It is recommended when the fibroid is causing significant symptoms such as heavy menstrual bleeding, reduced fertility or pressure symptoms such as bladder pressure, urinary frequency, bowel pressure, and bloating.

-- Ovarian Cystectomy: Ovarian cystectomy refers to the removal of an ovarian cyst while preserving the ovary, especially in women who desires fertility.
+- Ovarian Cystectomy: Ovarian cystectomy refers to the removal of an ovarian cyst while preserving the ovary.
+Most of these can be performed laparoscopically.

 - Endometrial Ablation: Endometrial ablation is one of several non-hormonal treatment options of heavy periods.

-- Colposcopy and Laser Ablation to Cervix: Laser ablation of cervix and LLETZ are usually done under general anaesthetic as a day procedure in a hospital.
+- Colposcopy and Laser Ablation to Cervix: Laser ablation of cervix and LLETZ are performed to treat pre-cancerous cells in the cervix.